 TGbe editor: Please revise the following statement as shown below [CID 10244]

 For a non-EHT AP, the Quiet Count field is set to the number of TBTTs until the beacon interval during which the next quiet interval starts.
-The value 0 is reserved.
 For an EHT AP:

 the Quiet Count field is equal to the number of TBTTs until the beacon interval during which the next quiet interval starts if the field is set to a value lower than or equal to 127.